Mike Zunino Player Props: Guardians vs. Nationals

-On Friday, Mike Zunino (coming off going 0-for-1) and the Cleveland Guardians play the Washington Nationals, whose starting pitcher will be Trevor Williams.
-First pitch is at 7:05 PM ET.
+Mike Zunino -- 0-for-2 in his last game -- will be in action for the Cleveland Guardians versus the Washington Nationals, with Chad Kuhl on the mound, on April 15 at 4:05 PM ET.

-In his previous game he had a hitless performance (0-for-1) against the Yankees.
+In his previous game he had a hitless performance (0-for-2) against the Nationals.

 Mike Zunino Game Info & Props vs. the Nationals